mbarbin/eio-process/README.md

 [Eio](https://github.com/ocaml-multicore/eio) with an api that resembles [Async.Process](https://github.com/janestreet/async_unix).

-This project re-uses many function names from the `Async_unix.Process` interface.
+This project re-uses some function and type names from the `Async_unix.Process` interface.
 The implementation however is quite different, since the original runs in the `Async` monad, whereas this lib targets `Eio`.

 ## Motivation

-We find that this API offers many convenient wrappers and we believe that it is a good fit on top of the core functionality offered by `Eio.Process`.
+We find that this API offers convenient wrappers that we believe are a good fit on top of the core functionality offered by `Eio.Process`.

 ## Usage